MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

   /// Add an event handler for the `SaveAsRequested` event.
 This event is raised
   /// when save as is triggered, programmatically or manually.
   ///
-  /// \snippet ScenarioSaveAs.cpp ToggleSilent
+  /// \snippet ScenarioSaveAs.cpp ToggleEventHandler
   HRESULT add_SaveAsRequested(
    [in] ICoreWebView2StagingSaveAsRequestedEventHandler* eventHanlder,
    [out] EventRegistrationToken* token);

   /// Remove an event handler previously added with `add_SaveAsRequested`.
   ///
-  /// \snippet ScenarioSaveAs.cpp ToggleSilent
+  /// \snippet ScenarioSaveAs.cpp ToggleEventHandler
   HRESULT remove_SaveAsRequested(
    [in] EventRegistrationToken token);
 }